40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 #### Inbound flow

-In the diagram the different steps to establish a session are layed out.
+In the diagram the different steps to establish a session are laid out.
 This flow is based on the configuration as deployed in this template.

 <p align="center">
   <img width="800px" src="images/inbound-flow.png" alt="inbound flow">